Portland ME

 Watch the Portland Sea Dogs Play

-From late April to early September, tickets are extremely affordable, and there’s always something fun going on at Hadlock Field — from contests and giveaways to games and entertainment from Slugger the Sea Dog, the team’s mascot.
+From late April to early September, tickets are incredibly affordable.
+There’s always something fun going on at Hadlock Field – from contests and giveaways to games and entertainment from Slugger the Sea Dog, the team’s mascot.

 Go on a Food Tour